mkingsnorth/flowify_docs/docs/index.rst

 .. image:: images/source_target_objects.jpg

-|Flowify| is a Blender add-on for 3D modelers that allows them to map an object, called the **Source Object**, to a surface object with evenly spaced four sided faces and four corners, called the **Target Surface**.
+|Flowify| is a Blender add-on for 3D modelers that maps an object, called the **Source Object**, to a surface object with evenly spaced four sided faces and four corners, called the **Target Surface**.
 A flat reference grid object called the **Source Grid** is used to guide the add-on.
 This enables the creation of interesting objects that could be challenging to model otherwise.

 .. note::